moose-hub/Fireplace-Palace/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Plan

 - Move the components and assets folders over
   - Make a sub folder for the assets per page
 - Move the main App component over the root page
   - Extract the layout
 - Move the main/global CSS
 - Rectify the paths
 - Switch img/picture tags for Next.js Image component
 - Do the Founders page
+- make a new directory
+- include page and css
+- include import adn export statements
+- make the page
+  - can we reuse any previous components?
+  - page can reuse the same header and footer as in the layout.
+  - hero image and desc to be updated
+  - cards have the same title, image adn desc but image and desc need reordering
+- Complete the nav
+- put this in the header